What is a research proposal?

 Proofread and revise

 Carefully review your thesis proposal for grammar, spelling, and coherence.
 Make sure your ideas flow logically and that you have addressed all the necessary aspects.
 Seek feedback from your advisor or colleagues and make revisions on that basis.
-Remember to adhere to any specific guidelines provided by your institution or department, and always consult with your advisor for additional guidance as you write the proposal.
+Make sure to adhere to any specific guidelines your institution or department has provided, and always consult with your advisor for additional guidance if you feel you need it.